clark800/hget/README.md

 # Introduction

 hget is a minimalist HTTP/HTTPS download utility written in C.
-It takes a URL, performs a GET request, and sends the response body to stdout.
+It takes a URL, performs a GET request, and sends the response body to stdout or a specified file.
 It automatically follows redirects.
 It does not support compression, authentication, or other http methods.

 hget is about 300 lines of code and compiles with musl to a 54KB static binary